It’s a nicely sized SUV. The usual locations seem to be fully accessible.

 Consider the iOttie Easy One Touch 2 Car Mount for SmartPhones which provides an extendable rigid base combined with an expandable cradle.
 Unlike many similar mounts, the iOttie Easy One Touch 2 has a two-inch extension feature.
 The included cradle expands to 3.2 inches by pressing the buttons on each side.
 This is large enough to hold most phones.

 Other Mount Recommendations for a Mitsubishi Outlander

 The front cup holder can be used for a phone or small tablet as long as it isn’t blocking the gear shift (hence the suggestion of using the rear cup holder in the middle of the console).
 Only use this mounting location when you don’t need to refer to the device while driving.
 While the cup holder makes a handy spot for a device, it cannot be easily seen while driving.
 So it’s good for an app like Pandora.
 Poor for Waze.

-Consider the iKross Cup Holder Mount for Tablets and Phones.
-These mounts include two different cradles and has an extended neck to make the mount a little higher than others.
+Consider the Cup Holder Mount for Tablets and Phones.
+This mount includes two different cradles and has an extended neck to make the mount a little higher than others.
 One for a phone and another for a tablet.
 The mount is adjustable and solidly made to easily handle the weight of your tablet.
 You will see a lot of mounts on the market for tablets or cell phones.
-This is the only car mount kit known of that offers two different cradles, one for the phone, the other for the tablet.
-You will not find a universal cradle that fits phones and large tablets.
+This is the only car mounts that offers two different cradles, one for the phone, the other for the tablet.
 The tablet cradle will hold devices up to 12.9 inches but we suggest limiting it to nothing larger than an iPad Mini.

 If looking to entertain the back seat riders with a tablet or smartphone, consider a headrest mount.
 We covered a variety of head rest mounts in our article entitled Car Headrest Mounts for Tablets, Phones or Cameras.